 There are a lot of mugshot websites, and they all scrape content from the internet and each other.
 If your mugshot appears on one website, the odds are that it will appear on dozens more.

 Do a search for your name, followed by information related to your arrest.
 Make a list of all the websites that list your mugshot and arrest records.

 Next, you’ll need to send a certified letter, by mail, with evidence that 1) police dropped the charges, 2) you expunged your record, or 3) the court found you innocent.
 You’ll also need to send a certified copy of a photo ID.
 Write out the URL of the page with your record in your letter, or take a picture of the page, print it out, and enclose it in the letter.

 Florida mugshot websites must remove your mugshot image no later than ten days after receiving the letter.
 Websites that refuse to do so will face daily fines in accordance with Florida mugshot laws.

 What about police mugshot websites?

 It’s not uncommon for Florida police departments to publish mugshot photos on their own site.
 However, the images only stay online for a brief period of time.
-They’re taken down on their own, so you don’t need to take action to have them removed.
+They take them down on their own, so you don’t need to take action to remove them.

 What about newspapers that publish a mugshot in a story?